aydentownsley/VR_Chess_Stockfish/README.md

 can not run on the main thread.
 My first attempts to do so resulted in a horrific lag or complete freeze in the VR headset and caused my first in headset bout with nausea.
 Digging into multithreading, per suggestion of a friend, we have remedies the solution.
 Now, when stockfish is called, a seperate thread process is created and runs stockfish as a windowless program.
 Once stockfish has a suggested move, the thread return the move and closes down.

 ## About Me
 Hi!
-I am a student at Holberton.
-I am finishing the Full Stack Software Engineering program with a specialization in Augmented and Virtual Reality Development.
-I have found a healthy interest in creating behind the scenes tools for VR experiences.
-Welcome and feel free to click around.
+I am a graduate of Holberton.
+I have finished the Full Stack Software Engineering program with a specialization in Augmented and Virtual Reality Development.
+I enjoy creating behind the scenes tools for VR experiences.
+Feel free to click around.
 Please contact me with any thoughts, suggestions, or job opportunities!

 🐦 [twitter](https://twitter.com/whoziwhatzit_)
 💼 [linkedin](https://www.linkedin.com/in/aydentownsley/)